katiefrost95/sparta-project3/README.md

     git clone git@github.com:katiefrost95/sparta-project3.git

+And have the 'gem install rack' so you can run 'rackup' to get the server running.

 You need to have the Sinatra, sinatra/reloader, pg, http, httparty, and rspec gems installed by, for example, running the command

     'gem install sinatra'